Merc-WithaMouse/merc-withamouse.github.io/content/post/Set-OneDrive-FileSync-CloudOnly/Set-OneDrive-FileSync-CloudOnly.md

 ---

-# Simplified: Convert OneDrive Files to Online-Only
+# Manage OneDrive: Converting Files to Online-Only with PowerShell

-Hey there, fellow script enthusiasts!
-Today, let's dive into a quick breakdown of a useful little PowerShell script we stumbled upon in [Tristan Tyson's tech blog](https://tech.tristantyson.com/setonedrivefodstatespowershell).
-This script's all about converting your OneDrive _(Commercial)_ files into online-only mode.
-This can be scoped for OneDrive _(Personal)_ as well.
+Hello there, another quick one to finish off the day.
+Let's dive into a quick breakdown of a useful little PowerShell script we stumbled upon in _[Tristan Tyson's tech blog](https://tech.tristantyson.com/setonedrivefodstatespowershell)_ whilst looking into _[Getting OneDrive File States with PowerShell](/content/post/Get-OneDrive-Sync-Status-Script\Get-OneDrive-Sync-Status-Script.md)_.
+This small but handy script is all about converting your OneDrive _(Commercial)_ files into online-only mode.
+This can be scoped for OneDrive _(Personal)_ files as well.

  Let's break it down step by step.

 ## The Script: Streamlining Online-Only Conversion

 The script focuses on using PowerShell to set your OneDrive _(Commercial)_ files as online-only, saving local storage.
-You can check out the original post [here](https://tech.tristantyson.com/setonedrivefodstatespowershell), courtesy of Tristan Tyson.
+You can check out the original post _[here](https://tech.tristantyson.com/setonedrivefodstatespowershell)_, courtesy of Tristan Tyson.

 Here's the script laid out for you: